GOP Rep. Katko, who voted to impeach Trump, won't run again

 While his statement made no reference to Trump, he also said, “My conscience, principles, and commitment to do what’s right have guided every decision I’ve made as a Member of Congress, and they guide my decision today.”

-Kakto faced a backlash from Republicans after voting to impeach Trump over his role in inciting supporters to attack the Capitol on Jan.
+There was sharp GOP backlash against all 10 Republicans who voted to impeach Trump over his role in inciting supporters who violently stormed the Capitol on Jan.
 6, 2021, as lawmakers were certifying his presidential reelection defeat.

-A former federal prosecutor, Katko faced at least one primary challenger in his district, which is centered around Syracuse, N.Y.
-New York is redrawing its congressional district lines to reflect the 2020 Census, and its new boundaries are uncertain.
+Further defying the former president, Katko also wrote compromise legislation last May with Homeland Security Committee Chairman Bennie Thompson, D-Miss., to create a 10-member bipartisan commission to investigate that attack.

+House Minority Leader Kevin McCarthy, R-Calif., had enlisted Katko to negotiate that deal with Democrats.
+But McCarthy — who initially said Trump “bears responsibility” for the attack, only to resume being a staunch Trump ally — abruptly came out against Katko’s agreement.
+He said the commission would give Democrats too much power.

+Katko stood by the measure anyway.
+“This is about facts — it’s not partisan politics,” said the former federal prosecutor as the House debated the legislation.
+He said “the American people and the Capitol Police deserve answers, and action as soon as possible to ensure that nothing like this ever happens again.”

+The House approved the bill 252-175, with the support of 35 Republicans.
+The measure died in the Senate, where it was blocked by Republicans.

-Katko became the 12th House Republican to announce they’re not seeking reelection in 2022.
+Katko became the 13th House Republican to announce he’s not seeking reelection in 2022.
 So far 26 House Democrats have said they are retiring after this year.
+That disparity, along with President Joe Biden’s diminished popularity in polling, are among several indicators that Democrats face an uphill fight to retain their majority in the chamber.

+“Great news, another one bites the dust.
+Katko, from Upstate New York, is gone!”
+Trump said Friday in a written statement.

+The former president sent a handwritten note in June to the chairman of the Conservative Party in Onondaga County, New York, saying, “Katko will never win again.
+He is bad news.”
+Trump added, “Will help with campaign — find a great candidate.”

 Villeneuve reported from Albany, New York.